lostbean/acpex/docs/design.md

   sessions: %{}

 - **init/1**: The init/1 callback will receive the user's handler module and initial arguments.
-It will start the ACP.Transport.Stdio process, link to it, and initialize the state with the provided handler information.
+It will start the ACPex.Transport.Stdio process, link to it, and initialize the state with the provided handler information.
 - **handle\_info({:data, binary}, state)**: This will be the primary message loop for incoming data.
 It receives a complete message binary from the